Hempstead Construction Accident Attorneys

 All of that can make getting the money you need—the money that insurance companies owe you—incredibly difficult.

 Call us.
-At Jacoby & Meyers, LLP, our Hempstead construction accident lawyers understand the complex laws involving these workplace injuries.
+At Jacoby & Meyers, LLP, our Hempstead personal injury lawyers understand the complex laws involving these workplace injuries.
 We have recovered millions of dollars in compensation for people in positions just like yours.

 Moreover, we have a sister firm whose experience we can leverage in workers’ compensation and Social Security disability cases.
 That firm has invested a half century in helping to recover workers’ comp and Social Security disability benefits for injured workers.
 You can learn more about what they do at https://www.foalaw.com/, then contact us for a free case evaluation.